-Are the French massively equipped with air conditioners?
+Are the French massively equipping themselves with air conditioners?
 The question is not settled.
-The manufacturers claim this by highlighting the increase in 30% sales between 2002 and 2003 and relying on the continuation of this trend in 2004.
-The Ademe (Association of the environment and energy management) tempers this figure by emphasizing that this increase is explained by the low level of departure of equipment from the housing stock.
-"Moreover, we do not know exactly what is the share of independent professionals in these sales, adds Michel Carré Ademe engineer, Nothing says that there is actually a craze from individuals for these products.
-According to a Sofres survey carried out after the 2003 summer heat wave, 80% of respondents said they did not want to install air conditioning systems.
+Manufacturers confirm this by highlighting the 30% increase in sales between 2002 and 2003 and by counting on the continuation of this trend in 2004.
+L'Ademe (Association for the Environment and Energy Management) tempers this figure by stressing that this increase is explained by the low level of equipment departure from the residential stock.
+"In addition, we do not know exactly what is the share of independent professionals in these sales, adds Michel Carré engineer of Ademe, Nothing says that there is really a craze on the part of individuals for these products.
+According to a Sofres survey carried out after the heat wave in the summer of 2003, 80% of those questioned said that they did not want to equip themselves with air conditioning.

-France could therefore remain an exception in industrialized countries with much higher equipment rates.
-The hexagon represents only 2% of the global air conditioning market, against 29% for the United States.
-And this relative under-equipment is rather good news for the environment because air conditioners are very polluting systems, especially if they are not treated properly.
-“It's not so much the energy consumed by these devices that remains relatively low, notes Michel Carré, that the presence of refrigerants inside that are greenhouse gases 1 500 times more harmful than the CO2. "
+France could therefore remain an exception in industrialized countries which have much higher equipment rates.
+France therefore represents only 2% of the global air conditioning market, compared to 29% for the United States.
+And this relative under-equipment is rather good news for the environment because air conditioners remain very polluting systems, especially if they are not treated properly.
+“It is not so much the energy consumed by these devices that remains relatively low, notes Michel Carré, as the presence of refrigerants inside which are greenhouse gases 1 times more harmful than CO500. "

-The ADEME guide:
+The Ademe guide: